Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 ### Smart Spacing

-> "99% of the time, you'll want to reclaim space from padding and margins as screen size shrinks."
+> "99% of the time, you'll want to reclaim space from padding, margins, or empty space as screen size shrinks."

 The spacing utilities are classified by attributes and size.